Microchip-MPLAB-Harmony/reference_apps/apps/sam_e54_xpro/same54_ftp_client/readme.md

 ### FTP Client Connect
 - From a terminal window application (like Tera Term), connect to the COM port enumerated by SAM E54 Xplained Pro evaluation kit.
-- Restart the application (i.e reset the SAM E54 board)
+- Restart the application (i.e reset the SAM E54 Xplained Pro Evaluation Kit)
 - The IP address will be displayed on the terminal once it is ready.
 Now, user can connect to the FTP server
 	- Type “ftpc connect <host ip address>”
 - Upon successful connection, enter the login details